 The Family Smoking Prevention and Tobacco Control Act requires that smokeless tobacco packages and advertisements have larger and more visible warnings.
 Smokeless tobacco includes tobacco products such as moist snuff, chewing tobacco, and snus.

-Every smokeless tobacco package and advertisement will include one of the following warning:
+Every smokeless tobacco package and advertisement must include one of the following warnings:

 - WARNING: This product can cause mouth cancer.

 - WARNING: This product can cause gum disease and tooth loss.